-Why talent development matters on the jobon 14 August 2018 for Clients
+Why talent development matters on the jobon 11 June 2020 for Companies

 Talent development at a glance

-Here are some cold hard stats to start us off in our study of talent development:
+Here are some cold hard stats on talent development to start us off:

-- In a survey by Westfield Health, 74% of employees reported feeling more satisfied, motivated, and loyal when they know an employer cares about their wellbeing
+- 74% of employees will feel more satisfied, motivated, and loyal when they know an employer cares about their wellbeing (Westfield Health)

 - Attracting high quality candidates is the top challenge for 76% of hiring managers (Glassdoor)

-- 87% of millennials say professional development or career growth opportunities are very important (2016)
+- 87% of millennials say professional development or career growth opportunities are very important (Gallup)

 - Replacing an employee costs employers 33% of that employee’s annual salary (Work Institute)